zurgeg/linux_rocksmith/guides/setup/arch-pipewire-old.md

 All available devices will automatically be tied to Rocksmith, and the game doesn't like you messing around in the patchbay (= it would crash often).

-## Starting the game
+# Starting the game

 Delete the `Rocksmith.ini` inside your Rocksmith installation.
 It will auto-generate with the correct values.
 The only important part is the `LatencyBuffer=`, which has to match the Buffer Periods.

 Steam needs to be running.

-If we start the game from the button that says "Play" in Steam, the game cant connect to wineasio (you won't have sound and will get an error message).
+If we start the game from the button that says "Play" in Steam, the game can't connect to wineasio (you won't have sound and will get an error message).
 However, running it from the terminal, or running a script, always made it work.

 ## Get the start script